atk/object-clone-proposal/Readme.md

 There are use cases that are not fulfilled by the default handling of `Object.clone`, so there should be a way to support them, too, similar to the second argument of `JSON.stringify(value, replacer, space)` or `JSON.parse(json, reviver)`.
 While one could use a similar approach, this would mean whatever handler was used had to handle almost everything itself, which would basically render `Object.clone` useless in such cases.

 A better approach is sure to only modify the behavior for those constructors that one actually wants to modify.
 A `Map([[constructor, cloneMethod]])` instantly springs to mind, which allows to extend or overwrite each of the types that are cloned separately.
-Since we need to fill our reference map, each call of this function should cover the following steps (not neccessarily by itself):
+Since we need to fill our reference map, each call of this function should cover the following steps (not necessarily by itself):

-1. Create a reference without cloned properties, so we do not accidentially clone twice or get an infinite loop from cyclic references
+1. Create a reference without cloned properties, so we do not accidentally clone twice or get an infinite loop from cyclic references
 2. Store the new reference in the internal map that is required to handle repeated and cyclic references
 3. Clone all its properties with the updated reference map and add them to the reference